Roman Catholic Diocese of Ballarat: Accusations against Pell

-In 2017, Pell, who served in the Roman Curia, was extradited from the Vatican to face sex abuse charges stemming from his time in both the Archdiocese of Melbourne and Diocese of Ballarat.
-The three episode miniseries Revelation, which aired on ABC TV in March 2020, revealed two men, identified as Bernie and Peter Clarke, who accused Pell of sexually abusing them as boys when he served the Diocese of Ballarat.
+In 2017, Pell, who served in the Roman Curia, returned to Australia from the Vatican to face sex abuse charges stemming from his time in both the Archdiocese of Melbourne and the Diocese of Ballarat.
+The three episode documentary program Revelation, which aired on ABC TV in March 2020, revealed two men, identified as Bernie and Peter Clarke, who accused Pell of sexually abusing them as boys when he served the Diocese of Ballarat.
 The alleged sexual abuse occurred when Pell spent time at the Catholic orphanage where they resided in the 1970s.
-The new sex abuse allegations against Pell were also investigated by Australian journalist Sarah Ferguson.
-Pell has not been tried for the alleged sex abuse in the Diocese of Ballarat but may face 10 civil lawsuits.
 The ABC also defended the accuracy of Revelation after Pell's Melbourne conviction was overturned and temporarily removed reruns of the third episode so it could be updated and eventually restored; all three episodes also remain available on ABC Radio's website.
-On 11 April 2020, it was revealed that Pell stated in an interview with Sky News journalist Andrew Bolt, which aired on Sky News Australia on 14 April 2020, that he was "ashamed" of the way the Catholic Church handled sex abuse cases and that failures to act on the abuse, which he described as "cancer", still haunted him.
+On 11 April 2020, Pell stated in an interview with Sky News journalist Andrew Bolt, which aired on Sky News Australia on 14 April 2020, that he was "ashamed" of the way the Catholic Church handled sex abuse cases and that failures to act on the abuse, which he described as "cancer", still haunted him.
 On 13 April 2020, police began investigating the allegations which were discussed in Revelation.
 On 16 April 2020, the Richmond Football Club denied Pell the right to be reinstated as the club's vice-patron and ambassador.

-On 6 May 2020, it was revealed that the Royal Commission into Institutional Responses to Child Sexual Abuse report found that Pell knew about the abuse committed by Ridsdale.
-Pell had also confessed to the Commission that "didn't do anything about it" when a young schoolboy told him that Brother Edward Dowlan was sexually abusing him, but also tried to hide the fact that it was in part his duty to assist in the investigation.
+On 6 May 2020, the Royal Commission into Institutional Responses to Child Sexual Abuse report found that Pell knew about the abuse committed by Ridsdale.
+Pell had said to the commission that he "didn't do anything about it" when a young schoolboy told him that Brother Edward Dowlan was sexually abusing him, but also tried to hide the fact that it was in part his duty to assist in the investigation.
 These portions of the report were previously undisclosed.
-On 6 May 2020, it was revealed that the newly disclosed portions of the Royal Commission report found that Pell had attempted to protect Ridsdale from potential prosecution by transferring him when he was a vicar of the Diocese of Ballarat.
+On 6 May 2020, newly disclosed portions of the royal commission's report found that Pell had attempted to protect Ridsdale from potential prosecution by transferring him when Pell was the vicar-general of the Diocese of Ballarat.
 Pell had also confessed to the Commission that "didn't do anything about it" when a young schoolboy told him that Brother Edward Dowlan was sexually abusing him, but also tried to hide the fact that it was also in part his duty to assist in the investigation.